wxie2017/wxie2017.github.io/pages/speech/welcome_new_member.md

 and YuLife Club.
 You are encouraged to ask any of our members for help.
 We are here to support you.

-We'd like to extend a special welcome to our president, Amanda, who will bring a surprise to you.
+Finally, we'd like to extend a special welcome to our president, Amanda, who will bring a surprise to you.

 Thank you.